lucask42/10PRINT.js/README.md

 # Getting Started
 You'll need a terminal with git and node.js installed

-Clone this repository to your local environment
+Clone this repository to your local environment.
 In the project directory use the following command:

 ```